zacwillmington/open_house/notes.md

 TODO
     - remove previous and next buttons when on the first and last apts.

+    - async from apartments show page fpor appointments and apartmentsArray

-    - show RSVPd alert on next apartment
+    - remove past_appointments on async rendering.

+    - fix layout

     - let vs const